mschauer/NanoTimes.jl/README.md

    &diamond; enhances the ability to work with mixed time masures
    &diamond; covers all levels of FINRA, MiFID II timestamp precision

 >  The 2018 US and EU financial regulations constrain timestamp behavior.
-This package supports the precision needed to timestamp high frequency trades.
-Regulatory compliance also requires the time signal to be stau within 100 microseconds of UTC (an internationally coordinated time using leap seconds.
+This package sorts timestamping high frequency trades.
+Regulatory compliance also requires hardware that provides time information which remains within 100 microseconds of UTC (an internationally coordinated time using leap seconds.
 A leap second posts the 61st second of a 60th minute, e.g. _23:59:60_).